gradle/gradle/subprojects/docs/src/docs/release/notes.md

 `createTestReport.dependsOn(runUnitTests)` is not great, since that would make it hard to execute only `runIntegTests` and `createTestReport` in the correct order.
 The `mustRunAfter` task ordering rule makes it easy to wire this logic into your build.

+> We are incredibly grateful to Marcin Erdmann for taking on this long anticipated feature.
+> The design and implementation of task ordering rules involved a deep understanding and refactoring of the Gradle Task execution engine, and Marcin took this on with gusto.
+>
+> Thanks, Marcin: I'm sure many Gradle users will appreciate your contribution.

 ### Support for JUnit @Category
 Gradle now supports JUnit categories.
 Categories are a mechanism to label and group JUnit tests by using annotations.
 Having the following JUnit test code